ChenYuTong10/chardet/README.md

 ## How it works

-Let us first see the work flow of the prober.
+Let us first see the work flow of the detector.

 ![alt workFlow](./chardet.png)